-Civil, environmental and geodetic engineering at The Ohio State University offers students an exciting academic program enhanced by experiences in sophisticated laboratory facilities.
-Our department offers a challenging and intellectual experience designed to provide students with the resources and background necessary to succeed in civil and environmental engineering.
+Civil, environmental and geodetic engineering at The Ohio State University is an exciting and engaging academic program, led by faculty who are leaders in academic and professional circles, and enhanced by experiences in sophisticated laboratory facilities.
+CEGE offers students a challenging curriculum designed to provide them with the resources that are vital to their future success as Buckeye engineers.

-Employment in various government agencies, the aerospace industry, consulting, engineering marketing or sales, and private industry provides career opportunities, which are many and varied depending upon the type of engineering pursued.
-Salaries are competitive with all other engineering areas.
+Our graduates work in various government agencies, the aerospace industry, consulting, engineering marketing or sales, and in other diverse engineering settings.
+Salaries are competitive with all other engineering fields.
 Job growth in civil, environmental and geodetic engineering is expected to be strong over the next decade, especially with the current national interest in infrastructure and the environment.

 Current research areas include:

 - development and behavior of concrete structures and structural composites

 - interactions between energy and environmental systems and policy

 - dynamics of flow and sediment transport in coastal engineering

 - mathematical modeling and rheological characterization of material behavior

 - field performance of earth and rock structures; construction safety and reliability